-As the owl is renown for his clear sight, so questions like these can be answered by students after careful study and a logical observation of facts.
+As the owl is renown for his long sighted, clear vision; likewise, apparently hard questions like the one above can be answered by students after diligent study and logical observations.

 Is archeosofica similar to Theosophy?
 The best regards!